Lakhankumawat/LearnCPP/T-Tree/B-BinarySearchTree/readme.md

 - The left and right subtree each must also be a binary search tree.

 ## Algorithm
+- To check if a tree is height-balanced, get Get the Middle of the array and make it root.
+- Get the middle of left half and make it left child of the root created in step 1.
+- Get the middle of right half and make it right child of the root created in step 1.
-- To check if a tree is height-balanced, get the height of left and right subtrees.
-Return true if difference between heights is not more than 1 and left and right subtrees are balanced, otherwise return false.
+- Return true if difference between heights is not more than 1 and left and right subtrees are balanced, otherwise return false.

 ## Searching in Binary search tree
 - First, compare the element to be searched with the root element of the tree.